incisrdg/BB510-610_fall_2025/README.md

 🔮 There will be pop-up quizzes during the first five minutes of each lesson, not for grading, but to help recall the key points from the previous week.
 Highly recommend you join the pop-up quizzes, they’ll be fun!

-📬 If you have any questions or concerns, please contact me at the following email address: srdginci@gmail.com
+📬 If you have any questions or concerns, do not hesitate to contact me at the following email address: srdginci@gmail.com